Dean Corren: Tenure

 During Corren's tenure in the state house he served on the Government Operations committee.
 When he joined the state house Corren was aligned with the Progressive Coalition caucus which included representatives Terry Bouricius and Tom Smith.
-In 1996, he sponsored legislation to impeach Judge Althea Kroger accusing her of lying under oath and making false accusation against Judge Elizabeth Gretkowski.
+In 1996, he sponsored legislation to impeach Judge Althea Kroger, accusing her of lying under oath and making false accusation against Judge Elizabeth Gretkowski.

 Lieutenant gubernatorial campaign

 Corren announced on May 7, 2014, that he would run for Lieutenant Governor of Vermont with the Progressive nomination.
 He qualified for public campaign funds, with $50,000 in the primary and $150,000 in the general election, after raising over $18,000 with contributions below $50 which was more than the $15,000 required.
 On August 16, Corren launched his campaign at an event hosted by Jerry Greenfield and Ben Cohen.
 Corren won the Democratic primary without opposition and the Progressive primary as a write-in candidate.
 The Vermont Democratic State Committee voted thirty-one to four in favor of endorsing Corren on September 20, although the party did not give him access to voter lists.
 He participated in a debate against Republican nominee Phil Scott and Liberty Union nominee Marina Brown.
 Scott defeated Corren in the general election.
 Corren considered running for lieutenant governor or governor in the 2016 election, but chose not to.

 Corren's campaign sent out a text message asking for people to vote for him using a list of people that included those who had not opted in to receive the message which was illegal.
-In 2015, William Sorrell, the Vermont Attorney General, filed a lawsuit against Corren $72,000 in penalties alleging that he had violated campaign financing laws by asking for the Democratic Party to send an email supporting him to their 19,000 member list.
-T. J. Donovan succeeded Sorrell as Attorney General and dismissed the charges against Corren stating that it would be unfair to continue the prosecution and the chilling effect it had on candidates seeking public campaign financing.
+In 2015, William Sorrell, the Vermont Attorney General, filed a lawsuit against Corren with $72,000 in penalties alleging that he had violated campaign financing laws by asking for the Democratic Party to send an email supporting him to their 19,000 member list.
+T. J. Donovan succeeded Sorrell as attorney general and dismissed the charges against Corren stating that it would be unfair to continue the prosecution and the chilling effect it had on candidates seeking public campaign financing.

+Death

+Corren died from a cardiac event on May 2, 2023.

 Political positions

 Corren voted in favor of legislation to prohibit smoking in public areas.
 In 1993, the state house voted eighty to fifty-six, with Corren against, in favor of a one percent sales tax increase suggested by Howard Dean.
-He opposed the North American Free Trade Agreement and attempted to have a majority of the Vermont legislator go on record against the treaty.
+He opposed the North American Free Trade Agreement and attempted to have a majority of the Vermont legislature go on record against the treaty.
 He supported the creation of a single-payer healthcare.
 The state house voted seventy-nine to sixty-eight, with Corren in favor, in favor of allowing civil unions for same-sex couples.